3h6-1/IMRead/README.md

 [<img width="150" src="https://docs.havoc.app/img/badges/get_square.svg">](https://havoc.app/package/imread)

-Jailbreak tweak to mark messages as read automatically after clearing their notification
+Jailbreak tweak to mark messages as read automatically after clearing their notifications

 Compatible with [BadgeSync](https://github.com/waresnew/badgesync) (though not required)

-Note: Marking the latest message as read in a conversation will mark all older messages in that conversation read as well.
-Also, sometimes marking messages as read can take a couple of seconds.
+Note: Marking a message as read will mark all older messages in that conversation read as well.

 Special thanks to waresnew's BadgeSync for inspiration and itsjunetime's [smserver](https://github.com/itsjunetime/smserver), which includes very helpful documentation on IMCore